taihangd/TRACER/README.md

 ## Testing
 Once the training is completed, there will be a saved model in the "checkpoints" specified in the configuration file.
-To test the self-trained model, run

-> python self_train_test.py

-Or after setting the corresponding configuration file, you can run
+After setting the corresponding configuration file, you can run

 > python test_cluster.py